Skip to main content

 Is Google Analytics good?

-Yes, Google Analytics is good for analytics work.
-Users particularly appreciate free tier is extremely capable, including bigquery export that was previously a paid-only feature.
+Yes, Google Analytics is good for coding agents work.
+Users particularly appreciate free tier is extremely capable, including bigquery export that was previously a paid-only feature restricted to ga360 customers paying $150,000+ per year.
 However, keep in mind significant learning curve for users migrating from universal analytics due to completely different data model and ui.

 Is Google Analytics free?